GSA-TTS/FAC-transition-site/src/developers/index.md

 We inherit the default limits provided by api.data.gov.
 The [api.data.gov developer manual](https://api.data.gov/docs/developer-manual/) speaks to these in greater depth.
 By default, keys are limited to 1,000 requests per hour.

-If we find we need more limits, we'll work with our agency partners to determine them and update this site as needed.d.
+If we find we need more limits, we'll work with our agency partners to determine them and update this site as needed.

 We will be changing the API over time, and have a [documented change management process]({{ config.baseUrl }}developers/api-versioning/) for those future API improvements.